NeoktaLabs/ppopgi-project/docs/Frontend/frontend-technical-spec.md

 ### 5.3 localStorage fallback
 Maintain a set keyed by `chainId + walletAddress`:
-- lotteries created
+- raffles created
-- lotteries purchased
+- raffles purchased
-- lotteries visited (optional)
+- raffles visited (optional)

 Use it to rebuild claims view even if indexing is unavailable.